Camarg0/learn-go-with-tests/README.md

 - go test -bench=. // Benchmarking.
 With -benchmem // info about memory allocation

-FUNCTIONS != METHODS
+Code:
+.Error() -> Converts an error into a string t.Fatal() -> Stop running the test completely

+Annotations:

+- functions != methods
-'nil' is the same as 'null' in other languages
+- 'nil' is the same as 'null' in other languages
+- GO copies values when you pass them to functions/methods, so if you're writing a function that needs to mutate state you'll need it to take a pointer to the thing you want to change.